 This figure compares the distribution of residual harm to the distribution of no residual harm for each TYPE OF BLOOD PRODUCT as reported in Blood or Blood Product Incident reports.
-Harm is defined as physical or psychological injury (including increased anxiety), inconvenience (such as prolonged treatment), monetary loss, and/or social impact, etc., suffered by a person.
 Residual harm is harm to the patient after the discovery of the incident and any attempts to minimize adverse consequences.

-Red blood cells were involved in 70.1% (1,600 / 2,284) of all Incidents shown in this figure, which may reflect their high frequency of use.
-More harm was associated with Incidents involving Red blood cells than with any other TYPE OF BLOOD PRODUCT, accounting for 42.4% (42 / 99) of all reported harm.
+Red blood cells were involved in 70.4% (1,849/2,628) of all Incidents shown in this figure, which may reflect their high frequency of use.
+More harm was associated with Incidents involving Red blood cells than with any other TYPE OF BLOOD PRODUCT, accounting for 47.6% (n = 60) of all reported harm.1

-Overall, where the TYPE OF BLOOD PRODUCT was reported, the proportion of Incidents with residual harm was relatively low (99 / 2,284; 4.3%).
-Despite having the largest number of Incidents resulting in harm that involved Red blood cells, the proportion of Incidents involving Red blood cells that resulted in residual harm was 2.6% (42 / 1,600).
-Among other TYPES OF BLOOD PRODUCT that were less frequently reported, the proportion with residual harm was often higher, including Platelets (21 / 191; 11.0%) and Plasma (14 / 222; 6.3%).
+Despite having the largest number of Incidents resulting in harm that involved Red blood cells, the proportion of Incidents involving Red blood cells that resulted in residual harm was 3.2% (60/1,849).
+Among other TYPES OF BLOOD PRODUCT that were less frequently reported, the proportion with residual harm was often higher, including Platelets (26/220; 11.8%) and Plasma (17/261; 6.5%).